smart-data-models/dataModel.Parking/OnStreetParking/doc/spec_JA.md

       x-ngsi:
         type: Property
     parkingSiteId:
-      description: 'The unique ID of the parking site or parking lot corresponding to this observation.'
+      description: The unique ID of the parking site or parking lot corresponding to this observation
       type: string
       x-ngsi:
         model: https://schema.org/Text